jon-vargas/python-projects/README.md

     - Plot and analyze S&P500 performance with inflation data
 - Upload first version of Personal Netflix Data Analysis notebook - COMPLETE
     - Retrieve Genre data and add to dataframe
     - Convert ploty graphs to matplotlib.
-GitHub lacks support for interactive visuals
+GitHub lacks support for interactive visuals - COMPLETE
 - Upload RESO scraper version 2.
 This will include:
     - Funcationality to extract data from dynamic JavaScript code on site
     - Data from all available Resources